 Should You Trade Naked Options?

-Discover the Best Trading Strategy for Consistent Profits
+Discover the Best Trading Strategy to Dominate the Market

 - Step-by-step education course reveals everything you need and caters to ALL traders (absolute beginners through advanced traders)

-Once we have this position open in our accounts, we would submit a buy-to-close limit order.
-The time in force is GTC, which is a good-to-cancel so that we can avoid having the order expire.
+Once you open a new trade, we can submit a buy-to-close limit order with a "time in force" of "GTC", which is a good-to-cancel, so that we can avoid having the order expire for 60 days.

-By submitting a buy to close order after selling a vertical credit spread, you're setting up that position to close at a 50% premium capture rate.
-As a result, on a net basis, you would keep $40 for every spread contract that you sell and which closed at 50% profit (less a small commission).
+By submitting a buy to close order after selling a vertical credit spread, you're setting up that position to close when it hits your profit target.

 Thank you for reading this comprehensive options trading guide.
 If you have any questions, please leave a comment below.